-In this article we examine how SMS has proven its mettle in the customer care arena this year, and how it will continue to play an important role as we emerge from lockdown.
+In this article we examine how SMS has proven its mettle for customer care teams during 2020, and how it will continue to play an important role going forward.

-As a society we have had to deal with an array of issues and added stresses this year – adapting to work from home environments, school closures, loss of income, isolation; the list goes on.
+As a society we have had to deal with an array of issues and stresses during the Covid pandemic – adapting to work from home environments, school closures, loss of income, isolation; the list goes on.
 These stresses apply equally to staff working in customer care, stretching contact centre capacity to breaking point even as demand from anxious customers has increased.
 As a result the wait times for many customer care lines has been longer than normal which can add to customer frustration.

 “Particularly in times of crisis, a customer’s interaction with a company can trigger an immediate and lingering effect on his or her sense of trust and loyalty”